lensmedia/itheorie.nl-public/connect-api/readme.md

 Our api uses JSON.
 All requests must have the header `Content-Type: application/json` (if they have content) and all responses will have the header `Content-Type: application/json`.

 #### Language negotiation
 The API supports the `Accept-Language` header for both Dutch `nl` and English `en`.
 If this header is present, the API will try to return the response in the requested language.
 If the requested language is not available, or the header is not present, the API will return the response in Dutch.
-This is mainly useful for translated client validation error messages.
+This is mainly useful for translated client side validation error messages.

 ```http
 GET https://test.itheorie.nl/api/connect